astrizhachuk/mockserver-client-1c/docs/en/GettingStarted.md

 Mock = Mock.Server( "http://server", "1099" );
 ```

-To the specific server with a completely MockServer [reset](https://www.mock-server.com/mock_server/clearing_and_resetting.html):
+To the server at the specified host and port with a completely MockServer [reset](https://www.mock-server.com/mock_server/clearing_and_resetting.html):

 ```bash
 Mock = DataProcessors.MockServerClient.Create();